Thank you for your Slow Food Solidarity

-We want to extend our gratitude to the chefs, farmers, merchants, partners, attendees, producers and friends who created the magic of Slow Food Nations these past three years.
-It has truly been a remarkable experience for all of us and we appreciate you.
+We want to extend our gratitude to the chefs, farmers, merchants, partners, attendees, producers and friends who created the magic of Slow Food Nations for three years.
+It was a remarkable experience for all of us and we appreciate you.

 It is more clear than ever that the world needs Slow Food.
 We need robust and resilient local food communities.
 We need the practical skills of slowing down.
 And we need to gather in person — locally, regionally, nationally, globally — to unite in joy and justice.
-When we emerge from COVID-19, we will rethink how to come together in an even bigger and stronger way.
 We must use this moment to build #SlowFoodSolidarity across the globe.

 Thank you, Denver